BulkSecurityGeneratorProject/CodeSnippetLibrary/README.md

 Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.

+## Deploying to Heroku

+When your application is already deployed, you can prepare a new deployment by typing:

+    ./mvnw package -Pprod -DskipTests

+Pushing to production:

+    heroku deploy:jar --jar target/*.war

 ## Testing

 Unit tests are run by [Karma][] and written with [Jasmine][].
 They're located in `src/test/javascript/` and can be run with: